-We refer to social transitioning as changing your name and/or pronouns, appearance or expression (such as clothing or hairstyles), the washroom you use, etc.
+We refer to social transitioning as changing your name and/or pronouns, appearance or expression (such as clothing or hairstyles), the washroom you use, and so on.

 Below are a list of some ways you can alter your gender expression to affirm your identity.

 A gaff is a garment similar to underwear that gives the wearer the appearance of a flat crotch.

 Important safety considerations: Tucking for long periods of time can cut off blood circulation and can also cause skin issues, irritation from friction, and/or fungal infection.
 There’s not a lot of research on the safety and practice of tucking.
 Most of the information comes from personal accounts.
 Talk with your provider about any concerns you have about tucking.

 Dornheim, KO.
 (2017).
 How Does Tucking Work and Is It Safe?.
 Healthline.
 Available from: https://www.healthline.com/health/transgender/tucking#takeaway.

 Styling your hair differently or making it appear longer using wigs or extensions.

 a bra-like device (or bra insert) to simulate (or enhance) breast tissue.

 Wearing makeup to emphasize or de-emphasize certain features.

 A binder is a garment shaped similar to a tank top that flattens chest tissue to give the wearer a flatter chest.
 It is important to bind only with the correct materials (such as a well-fitting binder).
 Binding with things like ACE™ bandages or duct tape can have serious health risks and can affect your ability to get top surgery later.